farisk263/Red-Wine-Quality-Check/README.md

 # Classification using Deep Neural Network on Red Wine Quality
 ## **Introduction**

-This project are managed by a team of 5 peoples as an evaluation for Certified Deep Learning Engineer course.
+This project is used as an evaluation for Certified Deep Learning Engineer course.
 Our team was tasked on using Deep Neural Network on structured data to solved it as a regression or classification problem.

 ## **Problem Statement**
 The intricacies of deciding a fine wine when you are selecting a dish to pair it with or whether to judge the quality of a certain wine for the massess could be easier for the sommelier.